mimiro-io/objectstorage-datalayer/README.md

 Because Parquet data needs to be decoded from the Parquet format and compression, it can’t be directly mapped from disk.
 Thus the memory_map option might perform better on some systems but won’t help much with resident memory consumption.
 There will therefore be a max size on the parquet file.

+### Deliver Once feature

+The Deliver Once feature is allows you to store data tha has been successfully sent to storage back to the datahub.
+This allows you to lookup every successfully sent entity before sending data to the datalayer to ensure data is delivered only once.
+This is especially useful in non-idempotent scenarios where you cannot send data that has already been sent again.
+This feature is only supported for S3 storage backends.